lunar/snyk_exporter/README.md

                           Snyk API token
   -i, --snyk.interval=60  Polling interval for requesting data from Snyk API in seconds
       --snyk.organization=SNYK.ORGANIZATION ...
-                          Snyk organization to scrape projects from (can be repeated for multiple organizations) --snyk.timeout=10   Timeout for requests against Snyk API --web.listen-address=":9532"
+                          Snyk organization ID to scrape projects from (can be repeated for multiple organizations) --snyk.timeout=10   Timeout for requests against Snyk API --web.listen-address=":9532"
                           Address on which to expose metrics.
+      --log.level="info"  Only log messages with the given severity or above.
+Valid levels: [debug, info, warn, error, fatal] --log.format="logger:stderr"
+                          Set the log target and format.
+Example: "logger:syslog?appname=bob&local=7" or "logger:stdout?json=true"
+      --version           Show application version.
 ```

 # Design